-This is true for us all as laughter can boost our morale, remove us from our stresses, and give us momentary relief during times of darkness and pain.
-And this is especially true when it comes to end-of-life care.
-You see, while the prospect of death is sad, difficult, and sometimes overwhelming, a little bit of light comedy–no matter how ill-fitting it might seem–can do much to lift the spirits of families and their dying loved ones during this most stressful of times.
+This is true for us all, as laughter can boost our morale, remove us from our stresses, and give us momentary relief during times of darkness and pain.
+And this is especially true when it comes to end of life care.
+You see, while the prospect of death is sad, difficult, and sometimes overwhelming, a little bit of light comedy, no matter how ill-fitting it might seem, can do much to lift the spirits of seniors and caregivers alike during this most stressful of times.

 Of course, there has to be a balancing act.
 When emotions are running high, sensitivity is needed.
 There are moments when an ill-timed joke could offend rather than uplift the other person.
-If someone is unwilling to find laughs during the end-of-life process, then this has to be respected.
+If the senior or caregiver is unwilling to find laughs during the end of life process, then this has to be respected.
 However, done correctly, there is value in using humor.

-Share a funny story from memories past or relay a favorite joke that was once told by your loved one.
-Put on a funny film or television show that has special meaning for all involved.
-These attempts to invite humor into the situation can alleviate feelings of sadness and bring to mind happy thoughts for all involved.
+So, a family member could share a funny story from memories past.
+They could relay favorite jokes that were once told by the senior, or put on a comic film or television show that has special resonance for all involved.
+These attempts to invite humor into the situation can alleviate feelings of sadness, and bring to mind happy thoughts for all concerned.
 After all, for the person who is dying, this might be better than having to live their final days surrounded by a lot of sorrow.

 Humor can also offer a humanizing dimension during the end-of-life care process.
 For seniors who are unwell, and perhaps unable to feed, dress, and wash properly, they can feel dehumanized by the whole experience.
-However, if the caregiver is able to smile and make light of embarrassing situations with compassionate humor, a person’s end of life will be a far more respectful and humanized one.
-They will feel like an individual again and less like somebody who is an inconvenience to the person doing the caring.
+However, if the caregiver is able to smile and make light of embarrassing situations with compassionate humor, the senior’s end of life will be a far more respectful and humanized one.
+They will feel like an individual again, and less like somebody who is an inconvenience to the person doing the caring.

 Humor can act as a release valve for everybody involved in the end-of-life process.
 Emotions will be running high, people will be experiencing great amounts of stress, and conflicts could happen.
 But with a little bit of humor, tensions can be relieved, people can draw together as one in laughter, and there will be a greater ability to cope with the sadness of the situation.

-Remember that a day without laughter is a day wasted, and when it does come time for the end of a life you don’t want to waste those precious moments you have with your loved ones.
+Remember, a day without laughter is a day wasted, and when it does come time for the end of a life, you don’t want to waste those precious moments you have with your loved ones.